wasimapinjari/react-artist-catalogue/LEARN.md

 But at what cost?

-1. You wasted a lot of time learning the whole thing considering the fact that there might be no shortcuts from destination A to B and you just wasted your time learning the whole map that you're eventually going to forget if you don't find a way to use your learned knowledge repeatedly, since you lose what you don't use.
-I remember sitting through a boring 4-hour long video editing course just to never apply that knowledge anywhere.
+1. You wasted a lot of time learning the whole thing considering the fact that there might be no shortcuts from destination A to B and you just wasted your time learning the whole map that you're eventually going to forget if you don't find a way to use your learned knowledge repeatedly.

 2. It's extremely demotivating because you don't know when the action will begin.
 You're just learning and learning without any visible outcomes.
-I had friends who got jobs without having any deep knowledge and became really good as they got experienced by learning just enough to do the actual work.
-I am always in awe of how fast they acquire the so called deep knowledge as I listen to them talk about the cool things they learn at work.
-I got told by those same friends that I know enough and should apply for a job and learn the other things at work.
-It's way more fun to get paid (motivation fuel) for learning than just grinding out tutorial after tutorial for nothing (demotivating factor).

-So the way we will learn is just finding something we want to create and learn what we need to know to create it as we move along the project.
-We will learn the advance stuff as we move further down the project as required.
+The way you is just finding something you want to create and learn what we need to know to create it as you move along the project.

 Think of it like you learning a computer.
 First you will probably learn how to move the cursor (mouse pointer) by holding mouse physically and practice it for some times and get comfortable at it then you move on to learn how to click and open files and folders and then you practice this knowledge for some time until it becomes comfortable.
-This how you should learn one step at a time and you don't just jump directly to learn advance stuff like how to uninstall the program using control panel beforehand you learn and practice the basics.
+You learn one step at a time and you don't just jump directly to learn stuff like how to uninstall the program using control panel beforehand you learn and practice the basics.

 ## Dealing with perfectionism

-I am perfectionist myself so that's why I wanted to learn everything beforehand to create something of massive value but I realize this is a form of procrastination to prevent myself from failing and having people find holes in my work and called me a loser.
-It was not okay for me to embarrass myself by not knowing what to do and asking foolish questions that my lack of knowlege will make me ask so that's why I strive to know all answers beforehand.
+If you're a perfectionist like myself you may want to learn everything beforehand to reduce your likelihood of suprises as you move along the journey.
+This is a form of procrastination to prevent yourself from failing and having people find holes in your knowledge and called you a loser.
+It may be okay for you to embarrass yourself by not knowing what to do and asking foolish questions that your lack of knowlege will make you ask so that's why you may be striving to know all answers beforehand.

-I feel as if they will get impatient as I am trying to figure out stuff and lose interest or worse find someone else and I won't even going to have time to prove myself.
+You may feel like people will get impatient as I am trying to figure out stuff and lose interest or worse find someone else and I won't even going to have time to prove myself.
 This is all false I know.
 People want to help and find great joy in feeling useful to the community they derive satisfaction and meaning from it and people who don't want to help I can just simply ignore and find someone else who find my attention enticing.
 I can't please everyone and not everyone is worth pleasing.

 It doesn't help to think of yourself as somebody who don't really care about what people think and placing higher value on what you think of yourself.
 You care about what people think bacause life is hard and we often need other people's help to get by even if you think people don't think about you as much you will still try to make them care about you and for that you make sure their opinion of you is mostly positive by doing approval seeking things like showing how good you're at something or something similiar so that they think you're worthy of there attention.